espacesociety/espacesociety.github.io/_macropedia/federov-assault-rifle.md

 ### Duschekovsky Series

-During the Republican Era, there was a bit of a struggle to determine the pre-eminent firearms manufacturers for the new enconomy.
+During the Republican Era, there was a bit of a struggle to determine the pre-eminent firearms manufacturers for the new economy.
 Luckily for Federov, they had the Duschekovsky brothers to help them out.

 The early "D-100" series rose to dominance for the ease with which parts could be replaced.
 With combat happening in increasingly unusual environments, this was a big plus.
 Swapping out a new barrel is so easy, that soldiers were often rumored to do it under fire, without even removing their ammunition.